Our targeted approach

-Over the last year we’ve been speaking to local authorities about how we could improve the London Ventures programme.
-The feedback we received was that we could make a real impact by doing some targeted work around the key issues they were facing.
+We regularly speak to local authorities about how we could improve the London Ventures programme.
+The feedback we receive is that focusing our work around the key issues local authorities face adds immense value.
 In response to this we’ve been looking at how we can drive sustainable change and transformation to tackle London local authorities’ biggest challenges.

 Our first stragetic issue

-The first strategic issue that we will be tackling is homelessness, housing and temporary accommodation.
+The first strategic issue we identified was homelessness, housing and temporary accommodation.